Mungo Outback Journey

 During the tour – Echidna Walkabout will always attempt to run your tour as per our itinerary.
-Please note that Outback travel can be influenced by a wide range of conditions and factors that are often out of our control and which may cause us to disrupt or change the tour.
+However Outback travel can be influenced by a wide range of conditions and factors that are often out of our control and which may cause us to disrupt of change the tour.

 On some occasions we may have to modify the itinerary due to extreme heat or wet weather or poor road conditions.
 We will always try to get you back for your flight out.
-However, please be aware that we will not compensate you in any way whatsoever for any losses or liabilities you may incur.
+However you must be aware that we will not compensate you in any way whatsoever for any losses or liabilities you may incur.

 Rivers and Lakes of the Outback